skulpt/skulpt/CONTRIBUTING.md

 Open another terminal which will be used to watch the Jasmine test specifications.

-4. Run Lineman so that it watches the test source.
+Run Lineman so that it watches for changes to the test source.

 ```sh
 $ lineman run